 This is an essential part of their profession as it is the stage where they work closely with clients and businesses to understand the needs of the project, make adjustments based on customization requests, and predict costs and potential hindrances throughout the course of the project.

-Some common features found across the board are;
+Some common features found across the board with architect technology are:

 - 2D design and 3D modeling